sandialabs/seat-qgis-plugin/docs/src/tutorials/pmec/pmec.rst

    sedimentation.rst
    acoustics.rst

-The Pacific Marine Energy Center (PMEC) is a designated area for marine energy testing on the coast of Oregon.
+The PacWave is a designated area for marine energy testing on the coast of Oregon.
 This site has been the focus of model development and SEAT application.
 A coupled hydrodynamic and wave model was developed using SNL-SWAN and Delft3D-Flow.
 A range of site conditions is listed in the Model Probabilities File.
 This site includes information regarding sediment grain size, device power generation, and acoustic effects.

 **Accessing Demonstration Files**